 How To Change Location In Discord

-Remember, to change the server, you need to either be the server owner, or have a role within a server where you have your own manager server permissions enabled.
-If either of these are true, we can change the voice server location settings.
+Remember, to change the server, you need to either be the server owner or have a role within a server where you have your own manager server permissions enabled.
+If either of these is true, we can change the voice server location settings.

 First, click on the down arrow to open up your server options.

 Next, click on the option that says Server Settings.

 Now, under the section that says Server Region, press the button that says Change.
 This should be closer to the right side of the application window.

 Finally, choose a location that you think would closest to your physical location.
 In my case, this would be ‘US East‘.
 But, if you live over in California or Washington state, you’d be better off choosing US West.

 Just select what you think would be closest to you.
 If one turns out to be slower than the other, you can always go in, change the server location again, and see if your latency improves.

 Click on one of the voice server locations to save your changes.
 One of the neat things about Discord is that, after you change a server, there will be less than a second of voice disruption.
 That said, changing your server won’t ruin any ongoing conversations currently happening.